xctf-io/chalgen/docs/README.md

 Challenges link through the `name` field.
 Challenge environments can't be made/run through the `python chalgen.py gen` command, so you must use `python chalgen.py competitiongen`.

 ### Competition structure
 Competitions are structured in a tree-like fashion, with some Challenge Environments serving as entrypoints.
 An example structure is shown below.
+In this case, Fesbuc is an entrypoint.

 ![image](../evidence_graph.png)